couchbaselabs/node-ottoman/README.md

 An ODM allows developers to:

- - Work natively with Javascript Objects.
+ - Work natively with JavaScript Objects.
  - Rapidly prototype and define your data model together with their relationships.
  - Let someone else handle the heavy lifting and tedious tasks.
  - Support many different data-types, including several which come predefined with Ottoman in addition to support for custom data-types.